dattasiddhartha-1/obfuscation-dataset/README.md

-# dsource
+# Obfuscation Dataset

-The repository currently contains the samples used in the experiment.
+This is a dataset of pairs of obfuscated:clean code samples.
+The repository contains the samples used in the experiments for [DeepObfusCode: Source Code Obfuscation Through Sequence-to-Sequence Networks](https://github.com/dattasiddhartha/DeepObfusCode).

-Further details regarding the project will be updated in due time.
+<h3>To cite this dataset:</h3>

+<i>S. Datta.
+2020.
+DeepObfusCode: Source Code Obfuscation Through Sequence-to-Sequence Networks.
+In Advances in Intelligent Systems and Computing</i>

 Sources for the samples: